⭐100K+ Monthly Downloads

 ⚠️ Full Disclaimer

 This is my personal blog.
-The views, opinions, and content shared here are mine and mine alone.
+The views, opinions, and content shared here are mine and any contributors and ours alone.
 They do not reflect or represent the views, beliefs, or policies of:

 Nothing here should be taken as formal advice — legal, technical, financial, or otherwise.
 If you’re making decisions for your business, always seek professional advice tailored to your situation.

-Where I mention products, services, or companies, that’s based purely on my own experience and opinions — I’m not being paid to promote anything.
-If that ever changes, I’ll make it clear.
+Where we mention products, services, or companies, that’s based purely on our own experiences and opinions — We are not being paid to promote anything.
+If that ever changes, we’ll make it clear.

 In short: This is my personal space to share my personal views.
 No one else is responsible for what’s written here — so if you have a problem with something, take it up with me, not my employer.